How Kamala Harris Emerged As A Star Of The Impeachment Trial

 But it is now, more than ever, that she says she has the most work to do.
 Having suspended her once-promising campaign for president in December after lacking the resources to continue, Harris has a renewed focus on her work for women in the Senate.
 For example, she has led the fight to reduce the shockingly high rates of maternal mortality among Black women with the Maternal Care Access and Reducing Emergencies (CARE) Act, which seeks to address racial biases in healthcare.

 As a candidate who meant the world to many women of color, she said she hopes to continue her record of empowering them in their careers.
-Her campaign, she said, had the highest number of women of color employed out of all presidential candidates.
+Her campaign, she said, employed the highest number of women of color out of all the presidential candidates.
 "You'll have to fact-check me on that!"
 Harris joked.
 (She did hire an impressive number of women of color for top positions.)

 "It’s important for me in anything I do to give those kinds of opportunities for leadership where historically they have not existed," Harris said.
-"It’s about continuing to be a voice — and a national voice — that is about inclusion and about our ongoing fight for equality.
+"It’s about continuing to be a voice, and a national voice, that is about inclusion and about our ongoing fight for equality.
 And, making sure that the voice of women and women of color is heard and vested and present."

 “